-runctional Denaylor Assessment Rubi ic I Evaluation Required Components Points Standards Avoid first person (i.e. using "I" on "IVe") throughout Avoid first person (i.e., using "I" or "We") throughout the entire assignment.
-Use excellent written language (per APA style) throughout.
-Integrate findings from one recent (2012 or later) research article from a peer-reviewed journal in one section.
-Cite each of your textbooks' authors one time in this assignment. assignment.
-Use the technical terms as identified in texts (e.g., "antecedent" "consequence" "function") throughout the assignment v. synonyms.
-Do not use any identifying information of people, schools or school systems.
-Mointain confidentiality. schools, or school systems.
-Maintain confidentiality in written documents and in appendices in all EDSE G. 1 502 assignments.
-Student Demographic and background information of student / 1 Description is provided with excellent writing ✓ Student's age, grade, disability category.
-Length: ~ 2 ✓ Description of similarities and differences between paragraphs student and peers.
-Discussion of educational impact of student's exceptionality, attitude, interests, values, and behavioral issues, and the effect these conditions have on the student's life (tip: use content learned in previous courses).
-Overview of Description of setting in which the problem/target / 2 Setting/Context behavior occurs and impact of the learning environment 8 on behavior management.
-Include a description of on behavior management.
-Include a description of T1 1 ✓ Identify setting/s (e.g., special education self- Length: ~ 1 contained?
-General education co-taught setting?) in page which the Indirect and Direct Assessments occurred. ✓ Describe the general classroom layout (focus on upcoming content in this assignment, not to all class layouts). ✓ Describe classroom rules, routines, expectations (demands of the learning environment), schedule, and the general classroom management techniques current being used in that setting (prioritize relevant information pertaining to upcoming content in this assignment).
+Student Description Length: ~ 2 paragraphs Demographic and background information of student is provided with excellent writing ✓ Student's age, grade, disability. ✓ Description of similarities and differences between student and peers. ✓ Discussion of educational impact of student's exceptionality, attitude, interests, values, and behavioral issues, and the effect these conditions have on the student's life (tip: use content learned in previous courses). /1 Overview of Description of setting in which the problem/target behavior / 2 Setting/Context occurs and impact of the learning environment on behavior management.
+Include a description of Length: ~ 1 page Identify setting/s (e.g., special education self-contained?
+General education co-taught setting?) in which the Indirect and Direct Assessments occurred.
+Describe the general classroom layout (focus on upcoming content in this assignment, not to all class layouts).
+Describe classroom rules, routines, expectations (demands of the learning environment), schedule, and the general classroom management techniques current being used in that setting (prioritize relevant information pertaining to upcoming content in this assignment).
+Describe interventions or procedures that have previously been used to eliminate or minimize the behavior/s of the targeted student, such as what teacher/s have done and what classroom management techniques have been used.
+Be sure to include how effective these procedures were (confine this content to relevant information pertaining to upcoming content in this assignment). /1 Operational Describe the problem behavior/s using clear, observable /1 Definition of language (avoid using any general terms at any point in this Behavior assignment to describe the behavior).
+All components of an operational definition included.
+Length: 1 paragraph Indirect FACTS Interview Parts A and B /7 Assessment of Behavior ✓ Identify time/s and date/s of interview(s) ✓ Identify person interviewed (no real names or locations at any point in the 502 course) ✓ Summarize major findings from FACTS Interview Parts A and B

-Operational Definition of Behavior ✓ Describe interventions or procedures that have previously been used to eliminate or minimize the behavior/s of the targeted student, such as what teacher/s have done and what classroom management techniques have been used.
-Be sure to include how effective these procedures were (confine this content to relevant information pertaining to upcoming content in this assignment).
-Describe the problem behavior/s using clear, observable language (avoid using any general terms at any point in this assignment to describe the behavior).
-All components of an operational definition included. /1 Length: 1 paragraph Indirect Assessment of Behavior Length: ~ 2 pages FACTS Interview Parts A and B ✓ Identify time/s and date/s of interview(s) ✓ Identify person interviewed (no real names or locations at any point in the 502 course) ✓ Summarize major findings from FACTS Interview Parts A and B FACTS interview form is filled out completely (no blank sections) and included in appendix / 7 Direct Assessment of Behavior Length: ~ 2 pages Observations and Corresponding ABC Information ✓ Identify time and date of observations (you may need separate recording sheets for each observation) ✓ Identify setting(s) for observations ✓ Summarize major findings from the observations and ABC Data Recording Sheets ✓ Describe several ABC sequences that are representative of behaviors of concern Information is thorough and clear, and all is included in appendices (precede by title pages, such as one appendix for longhand notes and another appendix for the ABC recording sheets) /7 Summary and Hypothesis of Function ✓ Provide a thorough and clear summary of results of assessments (indirect and direct assessments). ✓ Summarize the prioritized setting event/s-antecedent/s-behavior-consequence/s ✓ Identify a hypothesis of the function of the prioritized behavior.
-Hypothesis statement includes all components. / 2
+Length: ~ 2 FACTS interview form is filled out completely (no blank pages sections) and included in appendix Direct Assessment of Behavior Length: ~ 2 pages Observations and Corresponding ABC Information ✓ Identify time and date of observations (you may need separate recording sheets for each observation) ✓ Identify setting(s) for observations ✓ Summarize major findings from the observations and ABC Data Recording Sheets ✓ Describe several ABC sequences that are representative of behaviors of concern Information is thorough and clear, and all is included in appendices (precede by title pages, such as one appendix for longhand notes and another appendix for the ABC recording sheets) /7 Summary and Hypothesis of Function Length: ~ 2 paragraphs ✓ Provide a thorough and clear summary of results of assessments (indirect and direct assessments). ✓ Summarize the prioritized setting event/s- antecedent/s-behavior-consequence/s ✓ Identify a hypothesis of the function of the prioritized behavior.
+Hypothesis statement includes all components. / 2 Technical APA Style ✓ APA (7th edition) style and formatting used to cite sources throughout paper and in reference list.
+Title page, section headings and abstract. /2 Total Points Earned / 22

-Length: 2 paragraphs

-Technical APA Style ✓ APA (6 th edition) style and formatting used to cite sources throughout paper and in reference list.
-Title page, section headings and abstract. /2

-Total Points Earned / 22